Nirvan007/Analog_Electronics/Single-stage CS amplifier/Readme.md

   Here the gain has come out to be higher than expected, that is, -3.1.
 But if you look carefully, the ID has increased to 11.768uA which is above the permissible design limit of 10uA.

+## Conclusion:
-## ConclusionTherefore, the maximum gain that can be achieved with these specifications is approximately -2.56.
+Therefore, the maximum gain that can be achieved with these specifications is approximately -2.56.
 There is still more room for improvement in this design, but to keep this analysis short I will be ending it here!

 ## References
  - [1] Behzad Razavi - Design of Analog CMOS Integrated Circuits